Optimal modularity and memory capacity of neural reservoirs: Methods

 \subsection{Memory Capacity task}

 The memory capacity task involves the input of a random sequence of numbers that the readout neurons are then trained on at various lags (see Fig.~\ref{fig:mctask}).
-The readout-neurons that maximize the coefficient of determination (or the square of the correlation coefficient) are used as the $k$-th delayed short-term memory capacity of the network $\mathrm{MC}_k$.
+There is just one input dimension and values of zero and one are input into a fraction of the reservoir's neurons $r_{\text{sig}}$.
+For each time lag there is a set of readout neurons that are trained independently to remember the input at the given time lag.
+The readout-neurons that maximize the coefficient of determination (or the square of the correlation coefficient) between the input signal and lagged output are used as the $k$-th delayed short-term memory capacity of the network $\mathrm{MC}_k$.
 The MC of the ESN becomes the sum over all delays:

 We operationalize this sum as the memory capacity of the network.
 Unlike Jaeger's task, we input a binomial distribution of 1's and 0's rather than continuous values (see Fig.~\ref{fig:mctask}(a)).
+We try to keep the network small enough and sparse enough to reduce computational load, while still being large enough to solve the task.
 A reservoir of $N=500$ nodes and $50$ communities of size $10$ were used.
 Every node has a degree of $6$.
-Reservoir parameters were not fitted to the task, rather a short grid search was executed to find parameter sets that performed well, as the focus of the experiment is not to break records on memory performance, but rather to see how it changes with modularity.
+The degree was chosen to be sparse enough to help reduce computing time, while high enough to support a wide range of modularities, which are partly constrained by degree.
+Reservoir parameters were not fitted to the task, rather a grid search was executed to find parameter sets that performed well, as the focus of the experiment is not to break records on memory performance, but rather to see how it changes with modularity.
 Among the parameters adjusted were the upper and lower bounds of the weight distribution and the weight scale ($W_s$) which adjusts the strengths of all the reservoir weights by a scalar value.
+Performance over the full range of $\mu$ values was evaluated at each point on the grid.
 Well performing reservoirs were found with weights between $-0.2$ and $1$ and with a weight scale parameter of $W_s=1.13$.
-The same was done for the input weight matrix where $\boldsymbol{W}^{\text{in}}$ also varies from $-0.2$ to $1$.
+The same was done for the input weight matrix where $\boldsymbol{W}^{\text{in}}$ also varies from $-0.2$ to $1$ with an input gain of $W_I=1.0$.
 Many viable parameters existed throughout the space which exhibit optimality.
 This is due in part to parameter coupling, where changing multiple parameters results in the same dynamics.

 Each reservoir's read-outs were trained over a $1,500$ step sequence following the first $500$ steps that are removed to allow initial transients to die out.
 Once trained a new validation sequence of the same length is used to evaluate the performance of the ESN.
 Results averaged over $64$ reservoir samples are shown in Fig.~\ref{fig:mctask}(b,c).
 We also show the contour over $r_{\text{sig}}$ which is an important parameter in determining the performance of the reservoir.
 Performance peaks between $r_{\text{sig}}=0.3$ and $r_{\text{sig}}=0.4$ at a $\mu\approx0.25$.